Frequently Asked Questions.

 What method of payment do you take?

-Our preferred method of payment is e-transfer but we also accept cash and PayPal.
+Our preferred method of payment is e-transfer, but we also accept cash, Square debit portal, and PayPal.
+Please add 3% surcharge if paying via PayPal.

 How often do your adult females have litters?

 Great question, we like when people are concerned they are getting their puppy from an ethical breeder.
 First off, we are a family of 5 (3young children) plus we have 2 wonderful employees that help us.
 Therefore we are able to give wonderful care to enough adults to have regular litters without breeding each one too often.

 First off, we wait until a female is grown up and matured enough to reproduce.
 For Corgis this is around 2 years of age.

 Secondly, we do not breed on the heat after a litter.
-We always give each female a nice long break to fully recover, we work with our vet and wait until they are in perfect health before breeding.
+We always give each female a nice long break to fully recover between litters, we work with our vet and wait until they are in perfect health before breeding.

 Third, we have a lot of interest in our retired adults so we have them spayed and find them amazing homes before they are very old.